dini-ag-kim/avram/specification.md

 [positions]: #positions

-Subfield values and fixed field values can be specified **positions**, being a JSON object that maps **character positions** to data **element definitions**.
+Subfield values and flat field values can be specified **positions**, being a JSON object that maps **character positions** to data **element definitions**.
 A character position is a range not consisting of zeroes only.
 It is RECOMMENDED to use sequences of two digits.